Baryogenesis and Dark Matter in Multiple Hidden Sectors: Dark Matter Phenomenology

 where in the last step we set $\beta=\gamma=0.01$.

-\subsection{Comment on the formation of Dark Quark Nuggets}
+\subsection{Comment on the formation of dark quark nuggets}

 In addition, we study the possible formation of quark nuggets in the exotic sectors.
 The hypothesis of quark nuggets proposed by Witten~\cite{PhysRevD.30.272} is that after the QCD phase transition, there will be stable nuggets that remain in the quark phase and have very high baryon density.
-The formation of such objects requires a first order QCD phase transition, which does occur in exotic sectors~\cite{PhysRevD.29.338} with six nearly massless quark flavours.
-Studies of the six-flavour quark matter (6FQM) quark nuggets have been conducted in~\cite{Bai:2018vik, PhysRevD.99.055047}.
-One process not considered in those scenarios is the evaporation of pion and a neutrino from the quark nugget.
-Such a process conserves all gauge quantum numbers as well as $B-L$, but it can decrease the lepton number of the nugget.
-In \autoref{Dark Nugget}, we show that such processes are quite fast and thus render the nugget lifetime much too short to play any role in dark matter phenomenology.
+The formation of such objects requires a first order QCD phase transition, which does occur in exotic sectors~\cite{PhysRevD.29.338} with six nearly massless quark flavors.
+Studies of the six-flavor quark matter (6FQM) quark nuggets have been conducted in~\cite{Bai:2018vik, PhysRevD.99.055047}.
+One process not considered in those scenarios is the evaporation of a pion and a lepton from the quark nugget.
+Such a process conserves all gauge quantum numbers but it does change $B-L$ and decreases the lepton number of the nugget.
+In \appenref{Dark Nugget}, we show that such processes are quite fast and thus render the nugget lifetime much too short to play any role in dark matter phenomenology.